JRasmusBm/git-workshop/05_merge_vs_rebase.md

 git merge main
 nvim src/app.ts # Notice that it automatically resolved the top line

-git merge --abort # You can abort a merge at any point
+git merge --abort # We can abort a merge at any point
 ```

 Conflicts are a good thing!
 Git mostly is able to apply the changes
-without help, but whenever it feels unsure about what you actually wanted, it
+without help, but whenever it feels unsure about what we actually wanted, it
-will ask you to clarify.
+will ask us to clarify.
 The alternative would be much worse, where it would
-randomly make a decision for you.
+randomly make a decision for us.

 Sometimes when resolving a conflict it can be very hard to see how the two
 pieces of code could have originated from the same line.
 I therefore recommend